Bernice Sims

 Bernice raised six children as a single parent after her husband deserted the family.
 She worked in a variety of offices including an insurance office.
 In the 1960's Bernice was active in encouraging voter registration, and was in Selma for the Civil Rights March.
 In the early 1980's after having knee replacement surgery and becoming disabled, she enrolled in a continuing education art class at a community college to pursue her interest in painting.
 "The interest in painting had always been there when the time was not."

-Bernice's work has achieved national recognition and was included in the "To Form a More Perfect Union" postage stamp series with one of her depictions of the "Selma Bridge March" being pictured on a US Postage stamp.
-A number of one- person exhibitons in museums have honored the artist who has remained a steady inspiration to many through her own perserverance.
+Bernice’s work achieved national recognition and one of her depictions of the “Selma Bridge March” was pictured on a US Postage stamp in the”To Form a More Perfect Union” stamp series.
+A number of one-person exhibitions in museums have honored Bernice Sims, who remained a steady inspiration to many through her own perseverance.

-Bernice rehabilitated and learned to walk again after her first stroke but the second stroke has left her bound to a wheel chair.
-She cheerfully explains her gratitude that she "still has the use of both arms and is able to paint and live alone in her new small brick house."
-Her older wooden house burned several years ago and Bernice escaped with only her life, bed clothes and a few paintings that a neighbor retrieved before the entire home was engulfed.
+Bernice rehabilitated and learned to walk again after a first stroke but the second stroke left her bound to a wheel chair.
+She cheerfully explained her gratitude that she “still had the use of both arms and was able to paint and live alone in her new small brick house.”
+Her older wooden house burned several years before and Bernice escaped with only her life, bed clothes and a few paintings that a neighbor retrieved before the entire home was engulfed.
+After the death of several of her children, Bernice moved to a nursing home in north Florida.
+In October of 2014 Bernice released a book about her life called The Struggle: My Life & Legacy and attended a book signing for it.
+Three weeks later she died on October 23, 2014.
+She lived to see her paintings accepted into the collection of Atlanta’s High Museum and the Wiregrass Museum of Art in Dothan, Alabama.